magnolia in bloom

 Metered parking is available on York and Grove Streets and on others in the vicinity; the main entrance to the Law School (127 Wall Street) is closest to the corner of Wall and High Streets.
 Wall and High Streets are open to pedestian traffic only.

 New York City-area airports John F. Kennedy (JFK), LaGuardia (LGA), and Newark (EWR) are between 1.5 and 2 hours from New Haven.
-All airports are served by Connecticut Limousine shuttle service.
+All airports are served by Connecticut Limousine shuttle service(link is external)6.
 Connections from the New York airports to Metro North/Amtrak can be made by taking (sometimes complex) public transportation:

-Trains run regularly to New Haven from New York City (via Metro-North Railroad or Amtrak) and from Boston (via Amtrak).
+Trains run regularly to New Haven from New York City (via Metro-North Railroad (link is external)11or Amtrak(link is external)12) and from Boston (via Amtrak).